 Sister Catherine-7

-Degradation: four months of declining cognition.
-Catherine-8 coming.
-The fear that she'll be different.
+Now: four months of declining cognition.
+Catherine-8 is coming.
+The fear that Catherine-8 will be different enough to make different choices.

 Thread 3: The Broker's Ledger